Gort, Co. Galway

 Events & Festivals

-• Cooley Collins Festival – Held in late October, this weekend of traditional music, storytelling and local crafts draws performers from across the west of Ireland.
+• Cooley Collins Festival: Held in late October, this weekend event features traditional music, storytelling, and local crafts, drawing performers from across the west of Ireland.

-• Brazilian Day – Celebrated each June, the event showcases Brazilian cuisine, dance and live music, reflecting the town’s sizeable Brazilian community.
+• Brazilian Day: Celebrated each June, this fiesta showcases Brazilian cuisine, dance, and live music, reflecting the town’s sizeable Brazilian community.

 Nearby Attractions

-Gort is a convenient base for several day‑trip destinations:
+Gort serves as a convenient base for several day-trip destinations:

-• Aughnanure Castle – A well‑preserved 16th‑century tower house on the shores of Lough Corrib, reachable in 15 minutes by car.
+• Aughnanure Castle: A well-preserved 16th-century tower house on the shores of Lough Corrib, reachable in about 15 minutes by car.

-• Ashford Castle – The luxury hotel and historic castle near Cong offers guided tours of its grounds and a chance to explore the surrounding lakes.
+• Ashford Castle: Located near Cong, this luxury hotel and historic castle offers guided tours of its grounds and access to the surrounding lakes.

-• Aran Islands – Ferries depart from Rossaveal (≈45 km north) for a classic island experience of stone forts, Gaelic language and rugged coastline.
+• Aran Islands: Ferries depart from Rossaveal (approximately 45 km north) for a classic island experience featuring stone forts, the Gaelic language, and rugged coastlines.

-• Lough Cutra Castle, Ardamullivan Castle, Fiddaun Castle, and the Ballynastaig Souterrain are also within a short drive for history enthusiasts.
+• Other historic sites within a short drive include Lough Cutra Castle, Ardamullivan Castle, Fiddaun Castle, and the Ballynastaig Souterrain.

 Food & Drink